 2020 presented multiple unprecedented challenges for all Americans.
 Hurricane Laura hit the residents of southwest Louisiana with fearsome strength, causing massive destruction.
 Thousands of businesses were destroyed and damaged by the severe winds and relentless flooding.
-If your business closed due to Hurricane Laura, contact the qualified attorneys at The MIC Firm to discuss your options and review your business interruption claims after a hurricane.
+If your business closed due to Hurricane Laura, contact the qualified attorneys at My Insurance Case to discuss your options and review your business interruption claims after a hurricane.

 What Does a Business Interruption Policy Cover?